Community Empowerment Small Grant Fund

-The three focus areas for mini-grants will be:
+The seven focus areas for small grants will be:

-We will select applicants based on a rubric.
+Grant funds will be awarded to Boston non profit organizations providing proven or promising programs to bring their work to scale or deepen their impact serving Black men and boys throughout the City of Boston.
 All applicants are required to create a vendor ID with the City of Boston.
 Please see the instructions below for details.

 How to apply